adameus03/q35_analysis/analysis.md

 As per https://www.intel.com/Assets/PDF/datasheet/316966.pdf section 4.5, 0xcf8 coresponds to the Q35 north bridge I/O mapped register CONFIG_ADDRESS.
 `outl %eax, (dx)` writes 0x8000f8f0 into that register.
 We can also see the `addw $0x4, %dx` and `inl (%dx), %eax` instructions which make us interested in 0xcfc too.
 The same 4.5 section gives information that this corresponds to reading the CONFIG_DATA register.
+The CONFIG_ADDRESS and CONFIG_DATA registers are used to implement configuration space access mechanism (section 3.10).
+Let's find out what is being configured specifically.

+Based on sections 4.5.1 and 4.5.2, we can see that the program obtains the Configuration Data Window (CDW) by doing the following
+- Write CONFIG_ADDRESS
+  - Configuration Enable (CFGE) = 1
+  - Bus Number = 0
+  - Device Number = 31
+  - Function Number = 0
+  - Register Number = 0xf0
+- Read CONFIG_DATA
+  - The whole 31:0 value is the CDW window.

+Reading from CONFIG_DATA involves the (G)MCH north bridge producing a configuration transaction using the values set in CONFIG_ADDRESS, because the CFGE bit is set to 1 by `movl $0x8000f8f0,%eax` along with other mentioned CONFIG_ADDRESS parameters.
+Let's find out what particular device and register is involved based on this information.
+Based on section 4.5.1 we know, there's a DMI Type 0 configuration cycle generated.